IDRC has moved to St Pauls EC4M 7BQ

 Since the pandemic started in March last year, the IDRC has stayed open, overseeing 18 virtual hearings a day at its busiest time (more than could have been held live at any one time).

-In late September the Fleet Street premises is to be handed back to the City of London, which will convert it into a new court building due to open in 2025, but until then Hickman says it will continue to host hearings as well as the new premises to try and clear the pandemic-related backlog.
+In late September the Fleet Street premises was handed back to the City of London, which will convert it into a new court building due to open in 2025.

 Two weeks before the hearings, the IDRC and moot organisers will be offering training sessions for teams and arbitrators to get accustomed to the features and set up of the virtual Vis Moot hearing room.
 The organisers will also provide virtual hearing rules.